yongyanghz/LAPJV-algorithm-c/README.md

-    // Notice that col, row, cost these types are typedef-ed in lap.h int dim = 10;        // Set the dimension of matrix to 10, dim is the problem size int** costMatrix;    // A matrix to store all the costs from vertex i to vertex j col *rowsol;         // An array to store column indexes assigned to row in solution
+    // Notice that col, row, cost these types are typedef-ed in lap.h int dim = 10;        // Set the dimension of matrix to 10, dim is the problem size cost ** costMatrix;    // A matrix to store all the costs from vertex i to vertex j col *rowsol;         // An array to store column indexes assigned to row in solution
     row *colsol;         // An array to store row indexes assigned to column in solution cost *u;             // u          - dual variables, row reduction numbers